meaghandowney/datajournalism-fall23/assignment3.md

 # ASSIGNMENT 3: CLEANING DATA

-* The link to the original dataset can be found [here]
+* The link to the original dataset can be found [here](https://github.com/meaghandowney/datajournalism-fall23/blob/main/hst_vote01%20-%20ORIGINAL.xlsx).

 * This  dataset included a lot of demographic information so the only "cleaning" I did was make a separate sheet with the demographic information I needed.
 In this case, the data I was looking for was voter turnout for the 18-24 age group in presidential elections since 2004.